-There are currently 78 apps available, which would collectively cost over $2,000.
-That's almost double the 40+ apps Setapp provided when it was launched, and the company is working hard to keep that number growing.
-Those apps cover a broad range of categories, including writing and blogging, creativity, developer tools and productivity.
+There are currently 240+ apps available, which would collectively cost over $5,000.
+And the company is working hard to keep that number growing.
+Those apps cover a broad range of categories, including writing and blogging, creativity, developer tools, and productivity.

 Even though I have already purchased some of the apps, those I don’t own may still justify the subscription price.
 And in the future, as my software needs continue to change and develop over time, Setapp will become even more useful.

-A Setapp subscription gives you access to quite a lot of software covering a range of categories.
-I wish there were even more apps available, and the company seem to be actively working on that.
+My personal take: A Setapp subscription gives you access to quite a lot of software covering a range of categories.
+I wish there were even more apps available, and the company seems to be actively working on that.
 I found quite a number of apps that I would use, which would make a subscription worthwhile.
 Browse the Setapp Collection to see if it makes sense for you.

 2. The Apps You Need Tomorrow Are Available When You Need Them